father of the bride speech guide

 Here is a short video with my thoughts and ideas on writing a great father of the bride speech.
 I’ve expanded on those ideas below to give as much advice, hints and tips on writing a really great speech.
 Enjoy!

-It may seem obvious, but as the father of the bride speech is first, you need to do the welcoming.
+It may seem obvious, but as you’re the first one up you need to do the welcoming.
 In fact, you should really be the only one that welcomes, otherwise it’s all going to get a little repetitive.

 1. The first thing you need to do is introduce yourself – use your name and what relationship you are to the bride.
 This may sound strange but sometimes it’s stepfathers, brothers, uncles or cousins making this speech.

 2. Also, you need to consider the use of the words ‘ladies and gentlemen’.
-Some people find this too formal, and I rarely use it in UK speeches.
-Instead, just use the word ‘everyone’.
+Some people find this too formal, and I never use it when writing US or Australian speeches, as they tend to have a more relaxed wedding culture, and I rarely use it in UK speeches.
+Instead just use the word ‘everyone’.

 EXAMPLE:

-The father of the bride speech structure really needs thinking about, because whilst the star of the show is undoubtedly your daughter, the speech is actually a mega mix of all sorts of people who are, and have been, important in her life.
+Whilst the star of the show is undoubtedly your daughter, the speech is actually a mega mix of all sorts of people who are, and have been, important in her life.
+That’s why the structure needs some careful thought.

 1. First section is the welcome, and that needs to be as punchy as possible.
 If you can think of something funny to say after this either about your daughter, the venue, etc, then so much the better.